-To let TestingBot know on which browser/platform you want to run your test on, you need to specify the browsername, version, OS and other optional options in the capabilities field.
+To let TestingBot know on which browser/platform/device you want to run your test on, you need to specify the browsername, version, OS and other optional options in the capabilities field.

 We've built TestingBot Tunnel, to provide you with a secure way to run tests against your staged/internal webapps.

 Please see our TestingBot Tunnel documentation for more information about this easy to use tunneling solution.